 A credible threat is a threat, physical action, or repeated conduct that would cause a reasonable person to be in fear for their safety, or the safety of their partner or immediate family.4 Threats can come from a verbal statement, Facebook post, email, text, or even a gesture.
 The immediate family includes the person’s spouse, parents, grandparents, siblings, or children.5

-Menacing without a deadly weapon is a Class 3 misdemeanor.
-Penalties for menacing include up to 6 months in jail and a fine of up to $750.
-However, if menacing involved use of a deadly weapon, threat of a deadly weapon, or representation that they were armed with a deadly weapon, menacing is a class 5 felony.
+Menacing without a deadly weapon is a Class 1 misdemeanor.
+Penalties for menacing include up to 364 days in jail and/or a fine of up to $1,000.
+However, if menacing involved the use of a deadly weapon, threat of a deadly weapon, or representation that they were armed with a deadly weapon, menacing is a class 5 felony.
 Penalties include up to 3 years in prison and a fine of up to $100,000.